-Arguments to support abortion: Arguments to support euthanasia: Abortion is legal up to 24 weeks.
-It is the woman's body, so it is up to her and she has a right to choose.
-It might be the most loving thing to end the life of an unborn baby if they are going to be born with a serious disability.
-Jesus taught to 'love your neighbour' and People should have a right to choose to die with dignity.
-Quality of life is more important than sanctity of life.
-If a person has a poor quality of life they should be able to choose when to die.
-It might be the most loving thing to do an abortion might be showing love to the woman or the unborn baby.
+Arguments to support abortion:

-• Life does not begin until the baby is born therefore abortion is not murder.
+- Abortion is legal up to 24 weeks. - It is the woman's body so it is up to her and she has a right to choose. - It might be the most loving thing to end the life of an unborn baby if they are going to be born with a serious disability. - Jesus taught to 'love your neighbour' and an abortion might be showing love to the woman or the unborn baby. - Life does not begin until the baby is born therefore abortion is not murder.